browdues/recipe-api/notes.md

 ## Starting the app and then customizing

-For the first command to work, settings.py needed to be updated to include the name or our app, 'core' within the INSTALLED_APPS declaration constant
+For the first command to work, settings.py needed to be updated to include the name or our app, 'core' within the INSTALLED_APPS declaration constant.
+This comand will create the template files for our app.

 ```zsh
 docker-compose run --rm app sh -c "python manage.py startapp core"